Gracy222/printfHen-Grace/README.md

 # printfHen-Grace
-This is our first Repository together
+This is our first Repository together, we can do this